Ouphix/synchro-psychotherapies/steps.md

 #### Study protocol
 The Incant study aimed to evaluate the efficacy of [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) a familial therapy with other treatments Treatments As Usual (TAU).
 Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.

-The MDFT is based on several general principles likes topics that needs to be addressed,attitude of the therapist.
+The MDFT is based on several general principles likes topics that needs to be addressed, attitude of the therapist.

 #### Videos
 * We collected a 252.44Gb database of 277 Videos, with a rate of 25 frames by second.